kevinohara80/nforce/README.md

 `full`, `id`, `refresh_token`, `visualforce`, and `web`
 * `state`: (String:Optional) Any value that you wish to be sent with the callback
+* `nonce`: (String:Optional) Optional with the openid scope for getting a user ID token
+* `prompt`: (String|Array:Optional) Specifies how the authorization server prompts the user for re-authentication and reapproval.
+Values are `login`, `consent` or both in the form of an array.
+* `loginHint`: (String:Optional) Provide a valid username value with this parameter to pre-populate the login page with the username.

 ### authenticate(opts, [callback])